"Intelligent discontent is the mainspring

 of civilization.
 Progress is born of agitation.
 It is agitation or

 stagnation."-- Eugene V. Debs

-- I am an associate professor of Speech Communication at
+- I am a Professor of Communication at

-TV, media policy, media reform activism, philosophy and social theory,
+media history, media reform activism, philosophy and social theory,

 on.
 Most of the courses I teach reflect at least some of these